jordanholtkamp/address_verify/README.md

 Address Verify is a command line application that verifies and formats addresses.
 Address Verify was built in Ruby 2.7.2.
 The application accepts a CSV file as a command line argument.
 The CSV file should contain rows of address data.
 The application accepts the rows of data, makes a call to the [Smarty Street API](https://www.smarty.com/docs/cloud), and prints the new formatted address to the command line, along with the original address.
 If the address is invalid, that is also printed to the console.

+### Directory Structure
+* `fixtures`
+    1. Holds a json file with an api response for testing purposes
+    2. A vcr_cassettes directory with a YML file that has a cassette for the test that calls the API.
+This is basically a stored request and response so the test can call this rather than making a constant call to the external API.
+* `lib`

 ## Assumptions
 #### API Key
 I assumed that the Smarty API key provided by Amy was an embedded key.
 I saw that there were two types of keys and the secret key had two components, so as the key provided to me only had one component, I assumed it was an embedded key.
 As it did not work for making my requests, I created my own embedded key and set the `Referer` header that is necessary when using the embedded key to `localhost`.